A New Guacamole Recipe

 But I see no reason to post another recipe that’s just like the others.

-Two Secret Ingredients
+This Guacamole Recipe Has Two Secret Ingredients

 There is a Mexican restaurant in Minneapolis called Bar Abilene that is well-known for its guacamole.
 The servers there make it tableside, adding to the appeal.

 Their guac is really, really good.
 The kind of dish that, upon tasting, you immediately want to try making yourself.